 Your dog is a member of your family so why would you want to leave him or her behind when you go away on holiday?
 With that in mind, and being the helpful folk that we are, we've scoured the entire of the UK for the very best holiday homes that accept dogs.
 At the very minimum, all the properties listed on these pages accept at least one pet, although you can check the specific number by clicking on the 'More Details' buttons.

 As details can change at any time, we also recommend that you phone our cottages information line to double check the pet friendly status of any of the properties listed here.
 The number is 0845 268 1307, and the phone lines are open Monday to Friday 9am-7pm, Saturday 9am-5.30pm, and Sunday 10am-5pm.
 If you're calling from outside of the UK then please dial +44 1282 845994.

 Sleeps 10 - 13.
-Formerly the village school, this spacious Victorian cottage is peacefully set amidst Exmoor National Park.
-Carefully converted to a high standard, it is ideal for large family get-togethers.
+Formerly the village school, this spacious Victorian cottage enjoys stunning views from its hilltop position and is peacefully set within Exmoor National Park.
 Private trout fishing by prior arrangement.

 Sleeps 14 - 16.
-Georgian farmhouse only one mile from The Biblins Bridge.
-The area offers some of the finest walking and cycling terrain in the country with Offa’s Dyke, Three Castles Walk and Wye Valley Walk all within 5 miles.
+This attractive Georgian farmhouse is situated just one mile from The Biblins Bridge on the edge of the Forest of Dean in the Welsh Borders.
+Perfect for walkers and cyclists with Offa’s Dyke, the Three Castles Walk and the Wye Valley Walk all within 5 miles.

 Whitehall, Mealsgate, Cumbria

 Sleeps 8.
 This unique and quirky 14th century, Grade I listed Pele Tower is situated in its own grounds and boasts many period features including a Tudor fireplace.
 It is perfectly situated for exploring the Lake District.